Facts about the School

 Brain: neurosciences such as neurophysiology, computational neuroscience, neurobiology, neurology and psychiatry (though depending on research question and methods).

-9 Through funding awarded by the Excellence Initiative the School was able to establish and fund several additional teaching and research posts: a full professorship in philosophy of mind, a full professorship in social cognition, an adjunct professorship in lifespan ontogeny, an adjunct professorship in decison making, a junior professorship and an assistant professorship in medical psychology, two assistant professorships in philosophy of mind, one junior professorship in neurology and two assistant professorships in psychiatry.
+10 The school has an interdisciplinary faculty of supervisors, lecturers, and members of its various committees.
+They are based at different universitites and institutions within the Berlin metropolitan area (three universities in Berlin, Potsdam, Leipzig, Magdeburg).
+Through funding awarded by the Excellence Initiative the Berlin School of Mind and Brain was able to establish and fund several especially established teaching and research posts: a full professorship in philosophy of mind, a full professorship in social cognition, an adjunct professorship in lifespan ontogeny, an adjunct professorship in decison making, a junior professorship and an assistant professorship in medical psychology, two assistant professorships in philosophy of mind, one junior professorship in neurology and two assistant professorships in psychiatry.
 Read more: People

-11 Supervision: doctoral candidates will be supervised by (at least) two professors.
+12 Doctoral supervision: doctoral candidates will be supervised by (at least) two professors.
 Usually, one is from the ‘mind sciences’ and one from the ‘brain sciences’.

-14 Doctoral candidates will be offered academic soft-skill courses (e.g. scientific writing, grant-application writing, high-performance presentation), mentoring, and career counseling.
-Students are obliged to take part in journal and methods clubs and to attend the School’s weekly lecture series.
+15 Doctoral candidates will be offered academic soft-skill courses (e.g. scientific writing, grant-application writing, high-performance presentation), mentoring, and career counseling.
+Candidates are also obliged to take part in journal and methods clubs and to attend the Berlin School of Mind and Brain’s weekly lecture series.

-16 The School closely collaborates with neuroscience graduate schools in Berlin, especially with the two doctoral programs Medical Neurosciences and Computational Neuroscience.
-It is a member of Neuroschools Germany and of the Network of European Neuroscience Schools (NENS).
+17 The Berlin School of Mind and Brain closely collaborates with neuroscience graduate schools in Berlin, especially with the four doctoral programs Einstein Center for Neurosciences, Medical Neurosciences, Computational Neuroscience, and the Max Planck School of Cognition.
+It is a member of the Network Neuroschools Germany and of the Network of European Neuroscience Schools (NENS).